syncfusion-content/maui-docs/MAUI/Pyramid-Charts/Getting-Started.md

 ## Populate chart with data

- Binding `Data` to the Pyramid chart [ItemsSource]() property from its BindingContext to create our own pyramid chart.
+ Binding `Data` to the pyramid chart [ItemsSource]() property from its BindingContext to create our own pyramid chart.

 {% tabs %}